cherrypy/cherrypy/sphinx/source/intro/concepts/config.rst

 each node in the object tree.
 The ``_cp_config`` attribute must be a CherryPy config dictionary.
 If the dispatcher finds a ``_cp_config`` attribute, it merges that dictionary into the rest of the config.
-The entire merged config dictionary is placed in ``cherrypy.request.config``.
+The entire merged config dictionary is placed in :attr:`cherrypy.request.config <cherrypy._cprequest.Request.config>`.

-This can be done at any point in the tree of obejcts; for example, we could have attached that config to a class which contains the page method::
+This can be done at any point in the tree of objects; for example, we could have attached that config to a class which contains the page method::

     class SetOPages: